pawarherschel/UniOfAalto2ndPhase/analytical.typ

 - #[#link("https://en.wikipedia.org/wiki/Prisoner's_dilemma")[Prisoner's dilemma]<links>]

 = Final Words
-I hasn't played that many board games, let alone board games with complex rulesets which require more than 10 minutes to learn.
+I haven't played that many board games, let alone board games with complex rulesets which require more than 10 minutes to learn.
 So, making a board game was an interesting challenge.
-Another thing is that I'm accoustomed to hiding the complex looking formulae behind code, so showing them in an easy to use manner wasn't that easy, especially with the limited number of pages I could use.
+Another thing is that I'm accustomed to hiding the complex looking formulae behind code, so showing them in an easy to use manner wasn't that easy, especially with the limited number of pages I could use.

+While it may seem like I've been complaining about the limitations, I know that limitations breed innovation.
+They made me perform quite a few hacks to fit all the content within 7 pages.

 Also, I can only make games and programs if I'm personally interested in using them.
-To do that, I had imbue the game with my emotions.
+One of the ways is to imbue the game with my emotions.
 I wanted to make the players feel increasing amounts of hope and optimism, just as I felt.
 However, I didn't want them to feel the mental damage.
 It's not supposed to be that kind of game.

-While it may seem like I've been complaining about the limitations, I know that limitations breed innovation.
-It made me perform quite a few hacks to fit all the content within 7 pages.

 = Conclusion
 Looking back I feel like the game's success was 6.5/10.
 It had quite a few problems, but with time, and more playtests, it can become a decent game.
 It was fun to play the game with my friends.
 The action cards are a bit boring.
 I feel like the (admittedly) stupid drawings would've been funny, especially the cat tokens.